CH-Earth/HDS/README.md

 # Change log:
 Changes are sorted from newest to oldest:
+## 4th commit (Oct 18, 2023)
+* add if statements to prevent negative pondVol values under extremely dry conditions
 ## 3rd commit (Sep 1, 2023)
-1. produce the outflow as an output timeseries.
+* produce the outflow as an output timeseries.

 ## 2nd commit (Aug 30, 2023)
 1. simplify code to combine `runDepression` and `runOnestep` into one subroutine `runDepression` and remove `runOnestep`.